-2) \textbf{Dynamic and force-interactive tasks: } {Statically grasping an object is often insufficient for dynamic and force-interactive tasks.
-For example, when robots use gripper to pick fruit, there is force interaction between the gripper, the fruit, and the branches.
-Similarly, in dynamic pick-and-place tasks, the grasped object may experience the inertia force and collide with unexpected obstacles during transportation.
-In both of these scenarios, if a gripper is not responsive enough to state changes, external disturbances, and force interactions, it can result in the grasped object falling off from the gripper.} Moreover, if a larger grasping force is used for a more robust grasp, delicate objects such as fruits, eggs, bread, and crackers may be destroyed.
-Therefore, it is challenging to design a reactive controller to grasp with appropriate force according to the physical properties and states of the object.
+2) \textbf{Dynamic and force-interactive tasks: } Statically grasping an object is often insufficient for dynamic and force-interactive tasks.
+For example, when robots use the gripper to pick fruit, there is a force interaction between the gripper, the fruit, and the branches.
+Similarly, in dynamic pick-and-place tasks, the grasped object may experience inertia force and collide with unexpected obstacles during transportation.
+In both of these scenarios, if a gripper is not responsive enough to state changes, external disturbances, and force interactions, it can result in the grasped object falling from the gripper.
+In addition, if a larger grasping force is used for a stronger grasp, delicate objects such as fruits, eggs, bread, and crackers can be destroyed.
+Therefore, it is challenging to design a reactive controller that can grasp with appropriate force according to the physical properties and states of the object.

-3) \textbf{High-resolution tactile feedback integration:} Another challenge is the integration of high-resolution tactile feedback, such as vision-based tactile sensor GelSight \cite{yuan2017gelsight}, which contains rich information, into a real-time control loop for tactile-reactive grasping.
-Traditional control methods are based on low-dimensional feedback signals, which require the extraction of required information from tactile images for dimensionality reduction \cite{she2021cable, shirai2023tactile}.
+3) \textbf{High-resolution tactile feedback integration:} Another challenge is the integration of high-resolution tactile feedback, such as the vision-based tactile sensor GelSight \cite{yuan2017gelsight}, which contains rich information, into a real-time control loop for tactile-reactive grasping.
+Traditional control methods are based on low-dimensional feedback signals, which require the extraction of required information from tactile images for reduction of dimensionality \cite{she2021cable, shirai2023tactile,lambeta2020digit}.
 However, many feature extraction methods make assumptions about the physical properties and shape of the object \cite{dong2019maintaining,hogan2020tactile,she2021cable}, making it difficult to generalize to objects with different physical properties and shapes.
 On the other hand, robot learning methods are based on high-dimensional observations such as visual and tactile images.
 However, these methods often overlook crucial aspects of the control process, such as convergence, response speed, control frequency, and constraints.
 As a result, they are more suitable for generating open-loop or low-frequency actions, but not well-suited for tasks that demand rapid and reactive responses.